A Better AWS DynamoDB Console Alternative

 How to export a DynamoDB table to CSV without the page-by-page clicking

-A dedicated client exports the whole result set of a query or scan in one go,
+DynoTable exports the whole result set of a query or scan in one go, filtered

-covered in the export DynamoDB to CSV guide.
-One
+scripts) are covered in the export DynamoDB to CSV guide.

-gotcha worth knowing up front: DynamoDB's low-level API uses type descriptors (S,
+One gotcha worth knowing up front: DynamoDB's low-level API uses type descriptors

-N, B, BOOL, …) as tokens telling DynamoDB how to interpret each attribute
+(S, N, B, BOOL, …) as tokens telling DynamoDB how to interpret each

 (AWS docs),

-flattens them (the data types guide explains the type tags).
+tool flattens them (the data types guide explains the type

 When the console is fine (and when it isn't)